-An electronic drum pad is a percussion instrument that triggers samples or synthesizes sounds.
-They are becoming more and more common in drummers’ setups.
-They offer a range of sounds that cannot be normally achieved with just a standard acoustic drum set.
+Over the past decade, we’ve seen a rise in popularity of vintage instruments: the keytar, electronic drums, double-neck guitars, just to name a few.
+Electronic drum pads are becoming more and more common in drummers’ setups, specifically the Roland SPD-SX.
+A drum pad can offer a drummer a range of sounds that cannot be normally achieved with just a standard acoustic drum set.

 Many drum companies are creating higher and higher quality drum sampling pads each and every year.
-Prices for electronic drum pads range from inexpensive to very costly.
-We hope this list helps you decide on the perfect electronic drum pad for your setup.
+Prices for these instruments range from inexpensive to very costly.
+We hope this list helps you decide on the perfect one for your setup.

-Best Electronic Drum Pads 2018 – A Quick Glance
+Best Electronic Drum Pad 2018 – A Quick Glance

 Most electronic drum pads consist of small rubber pads that can be programmed to play different sounds and triggers.
 Look at our comparison table below.
 I will provide you with more information that will help you in our Buyer’s Guide later.